rdouglascox/logic_lectures/source/10_trees_for_PL.md

 ---

 - okay, now we've got another conjunction in there.
-- if there is an assignment on which all these propositions are true together, it must be an assignment on which both conjuncts are true
+- if there is an assignment on which all these propositions are true together, it must be an assignment on which both conjuncts are satisfiable
 - so let's expand our list:

 . . .